GuildHouseGames/livelobby/README.md

 ```

 # Licensing
-This library is MIT licensed and is open source.
+This project is MIT licensed and is open source.